 Cold email introductions can be awkward and difficult.
 It can be hard to build a personal relationship with potential clients when you are limited to text on a page.
-A recent trend called "Video Voicemails" is hoping to break that.
-A video voicemail is a brief :30-:60 video that the salesman can email to a potential client to introduce himself and build a rapport with the prospect.
-Businesses who used the videos found a higher open rate and response rate.
+A recent trend called “Video Voicemails” is hoping to break that.
+A video voicemail is a brief:30-:60 video that the salesman can email to a potential client to introduce himself and build a rapport with the prospect.
+Businesses that used the videos found a higher open rate and response rate.

 Chocolate Bar Studios Landing Page Video

-Use your video content to leverage your customer's email address.
-A well developed instructional course or video series can act as a strong lead magnet for capturing potential customers.
-The video will draw your audience in and collect their information for your sales team or enter them in your marketing automation.
+Use your video content to leverage your customer’s email address.
+A well-developed instructional course or video series can act as a strong lead magnet for capturing potential customers.
+The video will draw your audience in and collect their information for your sales team or enter them into your marketing automation.

 Holiday cards and fruitcakes are no longer an appropriate way to connect with your customers unless you plan on not working with them anymore.
 Use video to build a personal connection with your audience.
 Whether it’s a holiday video or a video congratulating them on signing up for your services.
 The more personal your video is, the more you can expect it to build a connection with your audience and humanize your brand.